Resources for International Universities

 Some universities in the U.S. may require students to complete an SAT or an ACT test for admission or scholarship purposes.

-- PSAT – Students interested in taking the PSAT on Wedneday, October 11, 2017 MUST register/pre-pay with Mr. Baker in the Guidance Office to have a test reserved.
+- PSAT (Preliminary SAT) – Students interested in taking the PSAT on Wedneday, October 10, 2018 MUST register/pre-pay with Mr. Baker in the Guidance Office to have a test reserved.
 The cost of the test will be $25.00 – cheques can be made payable to Ancaster High School.
-PSAT will be written on Wednesday, October 11, 2017 at 8:30 am.
+PSAT will be written on Wednesday, October 10, 2018 at 8:30 am – the test will take place periods 1 and 2.

 - contact Tom Baker – guidance – to reserve a PSAT Test.